malva-ot/nomo/nomo-id-primitives.md

 ### 2.3 Alternative mediums

-The term glyph implies a two-dimensional pattern in the manner of a character in a human natural writing system, but any pattern in any medium that can be consistently reproduced and recognized can be used as a glyph type.
+The term glyph implies a two-dimensional pattern in the manner of a character in a human natural writing system, but any discrete pattern in any medium that can be consistently reproduced and recognized can be used as a glyph type.
 As glyphs are the atoms of which all Nomo identifiers are built, Nomo identifiers of any complexity can likewise be constructed or evaluated in any medium which can be used to express and recognize glyphs.

 ### 2.4 Collation and comparison

-Many natural writing systems have cultural rules about the ordering of written characters, or about equivalence between different representations of the "same" character.
+Many natural writing systems have cultural rules about the ordering (collation) of written characters, or about equivalence between different representations of the "same" character.
 Nomo recognizes no such rules.
 Each glyph type is strictly distinct from every other glyph type in a glyph set.
 The only meaningful evaluation between two glyphs types or glyphs is whether they are the same or different.

 ### 2.5 Compatibility and equivalence